tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 extensions
 : A list of extensions that the client can take into consideration when generating a ClientHello message.
-The purpose of the field is to provide room for additional features in the future.
+The purpose of the field is to provide room for additional functionality in the future.
 See {{config-extensions}} for guidance on what type of extensions are appropriate for this structure.

 The format is defined in {{RFC8446}}, Section 4.2.
 The same interpretation rules
 apply: extensions MAY appear in any order, but there MUST NOT be more than one